codefreezefi/codefreeze.fi/_sections/why.md

 Have you ever been coding under the northern lights?
 Or in a Lapp daylight?
 Early-mid February is one of the best times to see northern lights in action.
 And it also happens, that there's a full moon during the stay.
 We've done what we can - provide best possible time for some extraordinary experiences.

 We know it might be rather cold.
 Temperatures down to -25 ºC are normal at the time of the year.
+For some clothing tips, visit [here](faq)

 ### Smoke sauna?